Generalizing Adam to Manifolds for Efficiently Training Transformers: Numerical Example: the Transformer

 \begin{enumerate} \item[(i)] Computing three projections (via the matrices $W^Q_i$, $W^K_i$ and $W^V_i$) for each index $i$.
-The index $i=1,\ldots,7$ indicates the number of the attention head. \item[(ii)] Weighting the projected ``values'' $V_i := W^V_iI_m$ by the ``queries'' $Q_i := W^Q_iI_m$ and the ``keys'' $K_i := W^K_iI_m$ via an attention mechanism:
+The index $i=1,\ldots,7$ indicates the number of the ``attention head'' (here we have seven heads).
+The resulting matrices are called the ``queries'', ``keys'' and ``values'' in \cite{vaswani2017attention}. \item[(ii)] Weighting the projected \textit{values} $V_i := W^V_iI$ by the \textit{queries} $Q_i := W^Q_iI$ and the \textit{keys} $K_i := W^K_iI$ via an attention mechanism:

-where the softmax (see \cref{softmax}) is computed column-wise.
+where the softmax (see \Cref{softmax}) is computed column-wise.